StratusQuo/EngineM/README.md

 EngineM is a D library designed to make writing `@nogc` code a _bit_ easier.

+> :warning: **Warning: Alpha Release**: I would urge caution before using this in *any* production build until further testing is done.

 ## Features

 EngineM provides a quite a few allocators, as well as some memory management utilities to cater to various needs: